tobzman/keynotes/README.md

 # keynotes

 ![Note Taker Screenshot](./screenshot.png)

 ## Description

 Note Taker is a web application that allows users to write and save notes.
-It provides a simple and intuitive interface for organizing thoughts and keeping track of tasks.
+It provides a simple and intuitive interface for organising thoughts and keeping track of tasks.

 The application uses an Express.js back end to handle API routes and a JSON file to store the note data.
 Users can create new notes, view existing notes, and delete notes they no longer need.

-This project was developed as part of the [edX Boot Camp](https://bootcamp.edx.org) curriculum.

 ## Table of Contents